thermoio/docs/client-portal/creating-teams.md

 # Creating Teams in the Client Portal

 ## What you need
 * Your [Client Portal](https://core.thermo.io/login/) username and password.
-If you cannot locate this information, click **Forget Password?** on the Client Portal loging page, or [contact a Thermo Physicist](mailto:physicists@thermo.io).
+If you cannot locate this information, click **Forget Password?** on the Client Portal loging page.
 * Existing team members; see [Adding Team Members in the Client Portal](https://www.thermo.io/how-to/client-portal/adding-team-members) for more information.

 ## Method